usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 in an interactive process with patients and consider patients’ preferences and needs in determining how to carry out their program access obligations.
-An “interactive process” is a term of art that applies in the ADA title I context but not the ADA title II context, and the Department declines to require such a process in subpart I of this part.
-308 However, it may often be helpful or necessary for public entities to consider patients’ preferences and needs in order to ensure that the entity’s services, programs, and activities, in their entirety, are readily accessible to and usable by individuals with disabilities.
+An “interactive process” is a term of art that applies in the ADA title I context but not the ADA title II context, and the Department declines to require such a process in subpart I of this part. {% fn 312 %} However, it may often be helpful or necessary for public entities to consider patients’ preferences and needs in order to ensure that the entity’s services, programs, and activities, in their entirety, are readily accessible to and usable by individuals with disabilities.
 For